Image credit: Pixabay

 Policy, People, and the Path Forward

-Innovation policy reform is another frontier in AI ethics, and Poma AI is actively working on this frontier.
+If technology defines what AI can do, policy defines what it should do.
+Dr. Alexander Kihm, founder of Poma AI views human accountability as the ultimate safeguard.
 The company optimizes Retrieval-Augmented Generation (RAG) pipelines with structured compliance and intelligent data handling.
 Yet, humans remain responsible for answering Poma AI’s ethical questions.

 “The real ethical safeguard in AI is human accountability,” says Dr. Alexander Kihm, Founder of Poma AI.
 “An AI can’t act without someone funding it; the question is always, whose credit card is in the system?”